ghoomfrog/silili/README.md

 *iti aja ani jasa?* — Speaking of food, is this good?

-*kiwi aja ana wan!* — The bird made me wet!
+*ana aja kiwi iti.* — I ate the bird.

 *iti jasa aja anta jasa.* — If the food is good, you're good.